 Assisted by an undergraduate advisor and faculty and staff in each of the academic departments, students choose an appropriate group of courses (usually four each semester) from the entire range of offerings open to first-years.
 Some of these courses lay a basis for a choice of major.
 Others fulfill basic requirements for graduation and provide the first college-level steps toward a liberal education.
 Special Meliora Seminars are offered for first-year students only.

 New students receive a First-Year Academic Handbook which assists them with their planning.
 First-time students register for classes during new student orientation which is scheduled just prior to the start of each semester.

 Early Connection Opportunity

-Model courses in selected areas, such as mathematics, writing, literature, psychology, and biology and chemistry are offered.
-A series of workshops on strategies and tactics to promote academic success and using the University’s computer facilities are also offered.
+Model courses in selected areas, such as mathematics, writing, literature, psychology, engineering and chemistry are offered.
+A series of workshops on strategies and tactics to promote academic success are also offered.
 Courses are taught by instructional faculty representing various departments in the University.
-Upon successful completion of ECO courses students earn 4 credits (the equivalent of one full college course).
-One or 2 credits may be earned in follow-up courses during the academic year.
+Upon successful completion of ECO courses students earn four credits (the equivalent of one full college course).